-Mr. Frank, Inc., which was acquired by the Company in July 1992, is involved in three Superfund sites, as a transporter of waste generated by others prior to the Company's purchase of Mr. Frank, Inc. The Company acquired Mr. Frank, Inc. in exchange for 233,000 shares of the Company's common stock, of which 33,222 shares were deposited into an escrow account to be held as security for the sellers' agreement to indemnify the Company against potential liabilities, including environmental liabilities arising from prior ownership and operation of Mr. Frank, Inc. The Company has been recently identified as a PRP at two sites, at which the Company believes that it has no liability.
+Mr. Frank, Inc., which was acquired by the Company in July 1992, is involved in four Superfund sites, as a transporter of waste generated by others prior to the Company's purchase of Mr. Frank, Inc. The Company acquired Mr. Frank, Inc. in exchange for 233,000 shares of the Company's common stock, of which 33,222 shares were deposited into an escrow account to be held as security for the sellers' agreement to indemnify the Company against potential liabilities, including environmental liabilities arising from prior ownership and operation of Mr. Frank, Inc.

-With respect to the Superfund sites at which the Company believes it may face liability, the Company has established reserves or escrows which it believes are appropriate.
-Therefore, the Company believes that any future settlement costs arising from any or all of the 22 Superfund sites will not be material to the Company's operations or financial position.
-Management routinely reviews each Superfund site in which the Company's subsidiaries are involved, considers each subsidiary's role at each site and its relationship to the Company and other PRPs at the site, the quantity and content of the waste it disposed of at the site, and the number and financial capabilities of the other PRPs at the site.
+The Company believes that any future settlement costs arising from any or all of the 25 Superfund sites described above will not be material to the Company's operations or financial position.
+The Company has also been identified as a PRP at two additional sites, at which the Company believes that it has no liability.
+The Company routinely reviews each Superfund site in which the Company's subsidiaries are involved, considers each subsidiary's role at each site and its relationship to the Company and other PRPs at the site, the quantity and content of the waste it disposed of at the site, and the number and financial capabilities of the other PRPs at the site.
 Based on reviews of the various sites and currently available information, and management's judgment and prior experience with similar situations, expense accruals are provided by the Company for its share of future site cleanup costs, and existing accruals are revised as necessary.
-As of December 31, 1997, the Company had accrued environmental costs of \$572,000 for cleanup of Superfund sites.
-Superfund legislation permits strict joint and several liability to be imposed without regard to fault, and, as a result, one PRP might be required to bear significantly more than its proportional share of the cleanup costs if other PRPs do not pay their share of such costs.
+As of December 31, 1998, the Company had accrued environmental costs of \$296,000 for cleanup of Superfund sites.